Treating bipolar disorder

-Treatments aim to reduce the number and severity of the episodes of depression and mania that characterise bipolar disorder.
+Treatment for bipolar disorder aims to reduce the number and severity of the episodes of depression and mania that characterise the condition.
 In doing so, a person can live as normal a life as possible.

 Treatment options for bipolar disorder

-If a person is not treated, episodes of bipolar-related mania can last for between 3 and 6 months.
-Episodes of depression tend to last longer, between 6 and 12 months.
+If a person is not treated, episodes of bipolar-related mania can last for between three and six months.
+Episodes of depression tend to last longer, for between 6 and 12 months.

 Most people with bipolar disorder can be treated using a combination of different treatments.
 These can include one or more of the following: